hajekjiri/ghlangs/README.md

 You can run `ghlangs` on 3 kinds of targets, no more than 1 target at a time.

 ##### Viewer
 Displays viewer's repositories.
 Viewer is the owner of the provided API token.
-Counts private repositories if the provided API token has access to the _repo_ scope.
+Includes private repositories if the provided API token has access to the _repo_ scope.
 This is the default target.
 ```
 ghlangs
 ```

 ##### User
 You can run `ghlangs` on any GitHub user by passing their login with the `-user` parameter.
-Counts private repositories if the viewer has access to them and the token has access to the _repo_ scope.
+Includes private repositories if the viewer has access to them and the token has access to the _repo_ scope.
 ```
 ghlangs -user=USER
 ```

 ##### Organization
 You can run `ghlangs` on any GitHub organization by passing its login with the `-org` parameter.
-Counts private repositories if the viewer has access to them and the token has access to the _repo_ scope.
+Includes private repositories if the viewer has access to them and the token has access to the _repo_ scope.
 ```
 ghlangs -org=ORGANIZATION
 ```